git/git.github.io/rev_news/drafts/edition-37.md

 His current solution is to abort the rebase and start over with `git rebase --interactive` and then "edit" commits.
-This doesn't work well though when a lot of conflicts have already been resolved before the ealier commit he would "rewind" to, because, when the original rebase is aborted, all the work that already went into resolving conflicts is lost.
+This doesn't work well though when a lot of conflicts have already been resolved before the earlier commit he would "rewind" to, because, when the original rebase is aborted, all the work that already went into resolving conflicts is lost.